Getting Started

 Presently LCD panels produced today have 16 pins in a single row.
 The first 14 of these pins are used for control and it used the last two for the backlight, if any.
 The 14 pins used for control on some LCDs can also be found in 2 rows of 7.

-The vast majority of LCDs have a built-in series resistor for LED backlight.
-If you have an LCD that does not contain resistance, you need to add one between 5V and pin 15.
+Most LCDs come with a built-in series resistor for the LED backlight.
+If your LCD doesn’t have one, you need to add a resistor between pin 15 and 5V.

-To calculate the value of the series resistance, you can look at the maximum backlight current and typical backlight voltage drop from the datasheet and calculate the resistance value using the simple ohm law.
+To calculate the value of the series resistor, you can refer to the datasheet for the maximum backlight current and typical backlight voltage drop, and use Ohm’s Law to determine the resistor value.

 PIN NOFUNCTIONNAME